fnparr/docker-actus-rf20/README.md

 At this point if you have docker desktop installed - you should be able to see in its dashboard:
 *    In the images panel, locally copied and saved images for:
-     * actus-server-rf20:latest  ( it may also be tagged :v110test8)
+     * actus-server-rf20:latest  ( it may also be tagged: v1.1.0.build1)
-     *   actus-riskserver-ce:latest ( it may also be tagged :v110test8 )
+     *   actus-riskserver-ce:latest ( it may also be tagged: v1.1.0.build1 )
      *   mongodb
 *    in the containers panel
      *   a docker-compose network named quickstart-docker-actus-rf20